We welcome articles of around 1000 words ( there is no strict limit) that are:

 Our intended audience is the broad community.
 It includes parents, teachers, educational leaders, members of school communities, journalists and politicians.

 In the age of impact and engagement, our blog is very effective at disseminating research.
-This is particularly so because Altmetrics is now monitoring and tracking engagement of any linked publications (with a DOI) from this blog.
+This is particularly so because Altmetric is now monitoring and tracking engagement of any linked publications (with a DOI) from this blog.
+(More about Altmetric below.)

 Journalistic tips for new bloggers